kormiltsev/Telegram-bot-Welly-collection/README.md

 Story:

 My kid collect Welly's toy cars.
-When he find toy in store he want to check does he already has that model or not.
+In store need to check does this toy is already in collectoin.
-So I create Telegram bot to fast check (instead of an app =) )
+So I create Telegram bot to fast check (instead of an app =) ) Next step is make it universal.
+By the way Telegram UI is good alternative to create app on every OS.

 Catalog of items, Telegram used as UI.
 ## Features